prioritizr/prioritizr/docs/articles/gurobi_installation_guide.md

-Next, we will now check that the license has been successfully activated.
+Next, we will check that the license has been successfully activated.
 To achieve this, we will try running *Gurobi* directly from the command line.
 Note that the following commands assume you are using version 8.0.0 of *Gurobi*, and so you will need to modify the command if you are using a more recent version (e.g., if using version 9.1.2, then use `gurobi912` instead of `gurobi800` below).

-On Windows systems, users can type in the following system command to check their license activation.
+On Windows systems, users can type in the following system command to check their license actaivation.

 ``` bash
 gurobi_cl c:\gurobi800\win64\examples\data\coins.lp
 ```

-On Linux and MacOS systems, users can type in the following system command.
+On Linux and macOS systems, users can type in the following system command.

 ``` bash